SystemsApproach/tcpcc/variants.rst

 cases, but today 5G is all about delivering good TCP performance.
 The focus should be on end-to-end goodput and maximizing the throughput/latency ratio (i.e., the power curve discussed in Section 3.2).
-But will there be an opportunity for improvement?
+But is there an opportunity for improvement?

 We believe the answer to this question is yes.
 In addition to providing more visibility into the RAN scheduler and queues mentioned